Custom Livestock Flooring To Easily Fit Your Farrowing House Design

 - There should be passages in front of the farrowing pens as well as behind them for easy access to the piglets without climbing from one pen to another – this is particularly important when outbreaks of piglet diarrhea occur

 It’s important to note that ADA Enterprises produces flooring only, and not prefabricated pens.
 However, our flooring, being customized to every operation, can accommodate the farrowing barn alleyways and we can build-to-suit pens that can be installed.

 Reaching out to our customer service team can help you understand the available options and how we can fit in with your existing infrastructure to ensure you have every need met in keeping healthy animals and ensuring high yields, regardless of the small hurdles that occur throughout the farrowing process.

-It should also be noted that the ease and ability to clean and maintain our flooring makes it incredibly easy to manage the health of the animals which is related to or could be related to flooring and general ground level environment.
+It should also be noted that the ease and ability to clean and maintain our custom livestock flooring makes it incredibly easy to manage the health of the animals which is related to or could be related to flooring and general ground level environment.

 - The design should enable in all-In-all-out management system to be operated with complete cleaning disinfection and drying of the pens between groups – this prevents the buildup of infection and reduces the exposure to viruses bacteria and parasites

 DuraTrac flooring cleans easily with hot water pressure washing equipment and utilizes standard Industrial cleaning solutions.
 The floors dry quickly thanks to excellent drainage and allow for a fast turnaround time as you introduce a new group of pigs to the farrowing barn and move older pigs on.